DevUP-Solutions/devup-solutions.github.io/_posts/2022-08-22-apim-to-la-no-payload.markdown

 }</set-body>
 {% endhighlight %}

-I was also recommended by Microsoft Support to explicitly declare the forward request in the backend section and set the buffer for the request body to true.
+We where also recommended by Microsoft Support to explicitly declare the forward request in the backend section and set the buffer for the request body to true.

 {% highlight xml %}
 <forward-request timeout="300" buffer-request-body="true" />